Deaod/NewCTF/README.md

 #### bSpawnExtrapolateMovement
 If enabled, use extrapolated position of remote player for range checks of spawn points.

+#### bSpawnSecondaryEnabled
+If enabled, use secondary algorithm to find a suitable spawn point if primary algorithm cant find one.
+If disabled, skip using secondary algorithm and fall back to default algorithm.

 #### SpawnSecondaryOwnTeamWeight
 Multiplier of the distance of members of the same team to spawn points.